Boston Spa Academy: History

 The school developed from the village secondary modern school on High Street.
 The school opened in 1973.
 It was made a specialist sports college in 2000, with outside backing from organisations such as Leeds United A.F.C.
 It has led to partnerships with the Leeds United male and female academies.
 In 2017 Boston Spa School became Boston Spa Academy.
-The school's mission statement is summarized by its motto, 'Exceptional, without exception'.

 Location and student population

 The school is located in a largely suburban and semi-rural area, approximately 4 mi from Wetherby.
 The school community is predominantly White British teens.
 The largest minority ethnic groups are Indian and Pakistani.

-West Oaks School a Specialist Inclusive Learning Centre, is supported by the school with a base on the school site, enabling positive experiences and opportunities for the students of both schools.
+A specialist learning centre, West Oaks School, is based on the school site.

 The school was inspected by Ofsted on 9 and 10 May 2012, on the 'no notice' pilot, being notified the day before.

 It was judged to be a Grade 2 'Good school' with good judgements in each of four key areas in achievement, behaviour and safety.